 How can we prove what is acceptable unto the Lord?
 Paul speaks of this in conjunction with other verses where he speaks of us walking a walk that pleases God (1Thess 4:1; 2Thess.
 2:13; 2Tim.
 2:4; etc).
 Paul’s reference is that as a product of us being the children of God, having the indwelling Holy Spirit working “goodness” (good works) and righteousness and truth (no duplicity) in us, that this will prove God’s pleasure by the example of our lives.

 The “option” (Calvinists treat the 5 pillars of Calvinism as optional, some adhering to 2, others 3, others all) to believe in Total Depravity is no option at all.
-To believe in the Total Depravity of man is deny the doctrine of spiritual fruit pleasing to God being a necessity and reality in the case of every true believer.
+To believe in the Total Depravity of man denies the doctrine of spiritual fruit pleasing to God being a necessity and reality in the case of every true believer.
 How can we say that living the Christian life as Christ showed us will absolutely in no way produce anything pleasing to God?
-If you say it will, but only because God does it, then that removes my will, and my participation.
+If you say it will, but only because God does it, then that removes my will and my participation.
 Why does God command us and exhort us to do it then?
-If God’s will has no envolvement with my participation or will, then what isn’t every Christian perfect, holy, and righteousness?
+If God’s will has no involvement with my participation or will, then what isn’t every Christian perfect, holy, and righteousness?
 It is because a person’s righteousness is not left up to what God wants to make it, but what that person’s will obeys from God’s commands.
 This is dynamically opposed to the doctrine of Total Depravity, see Calvinism Enoch pleased God.

 2Cor 5:9 Wherefore we labour, that, whether present or absent, we may be accepted of him.